What we do

 We help immigrants in need from all over the world meet their basic needs of food, housing, healthcare, and a valid form of identification in grateful partnership with several local agencies, and provide excellent professional immigration legal services.
 We additionally hold language and computer classes, along with job readiness assistance each week at our welcoming house location in downtown Greensboro.

 We understand that for many of our newest neighbors navigating a new system can be very difficult.
 We assist and walk with thousands of new immigrants each year in need of food, shelter, furniture, healthcare, and many other basic needs through our Immigrant Assistant and Resource Center.

 We provide weekly language exchange classes for people wanting to meet and become friends with a new neighbor.
-Our next 8 week series of classes will take place on Weds evenings, May 3rd - June 28th.
+Our next 8 week series of classes will take place on Weds evenings in November and December.

 We offer weekly computer classes for beginners.
-Our computer classes will begin on Thursday evenings, April 26th - June 29th .
+Our computer classes will begin on Thursday evenings in November and December .
 Classes include understanding the different parts and functions of a computer, learning to use the keyboard, creating an email and using the internet.